Tom Roeper

 Peter de Villiers

 Peter de Villiers studied Psychology and Philosophy at Oxford University on a Rhodes Scholarship from South Africa.
 After a BA at Oxford in 1970, he earned a Ph.D. in Experimental Psychology in 1974, and then spent five years on the faculty at Harvard.
-He has been at Smith College since 1979, and is now the Sophia and Austin Smith Professor of Psychology at Smith College.
+He has been at Smith College since 1979, and is now the Sophia and Austin Smith Professor Emeritus of Psychology.

 Barbara Zurer Pearson received a B.A. in French from Middlebury College (including a year in France at the Sorbonne), a Masters in TESOL (Teaching English to Speakers of Other Languages) from Florida International, and the Ph.D. in Applied Linguistics from the University of Miami (FL).
 She taught and did research with the University of Miami Bilingualism Study Group for 20 years before moving to the University of Massachusetts Amherst, where she has been a Research Associate in Linguistics and Communication Disorders.